ELIXIR-IIB-training/site/pages/training_courses/2025-06-30-Profiling_microbial_communities.md

     <td height="50" width="100" align="center">11:30-12:30</td>
     <td height="50">Lecture</td>
     <td height="50">
-      Living with microbes: The microbiome of the built environment and its implications in human wellbeing (Antonella Bruno)
+      Living with microbes: The microbiome of the built environment and its implications in human wellbeing<br>
+      Antonella Bruno, University of Milano Bicocca
     </td>
   </tr>
 </table>